 See Shared filesystem installation on Linux for details.

-See Global license configuration on a shared filesystem for details.
+See System-wide license configuration for details.

-- If you have a Job Scheduler installed on your cluster see: Job scheduler integration - resource configuration
+- If you have a Job Scheduler installed on your cluster, see Job scheduler integration - resource configuration.

-- Edit each resource property as needed.
+- Add or edit each resource as needed.